What Makes Us Unique

 From benefits and budgeting, to planning menus, grocery shopping, and helping prepare meals, to prioritizing housekeeping and laundry tasks, at each step Project Independence staff listen to the needs of the people we serve.

 People we support choose the services they want and need.
 Project Independence staff help to ensure that peoples’ needs are met while always encouraging and fostering independence and choice.
+We also provide Supported Independent Living services for clients with more significant needs that require 24/7 support.

-Brad’s Story
+Ellen’s Story

 Supported Employment

 The Project Independence Supported Employment program is based on the idea that, in creating a successful job match, a person with a developmental disability can do the job he or she was hired to do.
-Our job is to provide whatever the person needs to be successful, from extra training, establishing priorities and creating task schedules, to educating employees at the job site and building natural supports.
-This program serves 190 people as they work at real jobs for real pay.
-Currently, 40 clients are waiting for placements.
-Clients work for employers such as The City of Irvine, Albertsons, Ralph’s, Rite Aid, Sav-On and Target.
-This program develops jobs and then matches up the skills of clients to the needs of the employers.
-From orientation and skills training, commute scheduling, detailed job duties and supervisor contact; we aim for stability in the employer / employee relationship.
+Our job is to provide whatever the person needs to be successful, from assistance with the job application process, extra skills training, establishing priorities and creating task schedules, to educating employees at the job site and building natural supports.
+Project Independence provides flexible on-site assistance that varies depending on the needs of the client.
+Some clients have job coaches with them 20% of their work time while others have job coaches that check in monthly to make sure there everything is okay.

-Jeff’s Story
+John’s Story

 WIPA

-Work Incentive Planning and Assistance is a grant awarded by The Social Security Administration to local organizations to provide work incentive planning services for beneficiaries in cash payment status for Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), or Social Security Childhood Disability Benefits (SSCDB), previously called Disabled Adult Child (SSDAC).
 Anyone who is currently receiving cash payments under one or more of the following programs: Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Social Security Childhood Disability Benefits (SSCDB) – also known as Social Security Disabled Adult Child (SSDAC) AND is either: Working, Looking for work, or Thinking about looking for work.
 All services are free of charge!
 There is never a cost for any of the services provided by Project Independence under the WIPA project.
+CLICK HERE for more information about the Social Security Administration’s WIPA program.